den-k/aws-python-test/README.md

 # aws-python-test
-Python scripts and PoCs for learning AWS
+Python scripts and PoCs for learning AWS.